mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

 So, here we are receiving data from the API, we return the response in json format and log the data to our console.
 We can then do a lot more with the data.
 Now, let's finish the weather app!

 ## Conclusion & Going Forward
 I hope you found this workshop useful.
 This workshop definitely did not cover all aspects of Front End Development.
 But I designed it to give you a brief introduction to the world of Web Development.
-Additionally, we only learned a very small aspect of APIs.
-There a lot more to learn such as creating your own APIs etc.
+Furthermore, we only learned a very small aspect of APIs.
+There is still a lot more to learn such as creating your own APIs etc.

 Since you have now been introduced to the Front End side of web development, be sure to look out for the Back End workshop organized by NTUOSS in the future!
 Until then, stay safe and happy hacking!